 Highly scalable turnkey platform.
-Local Bounti's patent pending Farm of the FutureTM facilities are designed to use pre-engineered, pre-fabricated and standardized components to enable efficient expansion with low execution risk or added costs.
-Our facilities have been purposely designed for rapid expansion, allowing us to potentially build and commission a facility within 15 months of land acquisition, as compared to 21 to 24 months reported by our most direct competitor.
-For pre-existing facilities like those acquired with the Pete's Acquisition, we expect to update facilities using our Stack & Flow TechnologyTM, which would then benefit from the same baseline platform.
+Local Bounti's facilities are designed to use pre-engineered, pre-fabricated and standardized components to enable efficient expansion with low execution risk or added costs.
+Our facilities have been purposely designed for rapid expansion, allowing us to potentially build and commission a facility within 15 months of land acquisition.
+For pre-existing facilities like those acquired with the Pete's Acquisition, we expect to update facilities using our patented Stack & Flow Technology®, which would then benefit from the same baseline platform.

 Experienced management team.
 We have an experienced and passionate management team with deep industry knowledge and a diverse set of core competencies.
-Our leadership team has diverse operational and brand building experience at Pete's, Plenty, Bushel Boy Farms, Earthbound Farms, Jacks Links, and other established brands.
-Our Co-CEO, Craig M. Hurlbert, has a track record of building successful businesses through his former roles, including as CEO and Chairman of TAS Energy.
-Our other Co-CEO, Travis M. Joyner, has a long career in venture capital and management consulting.
-Our President, Brian Cook, has extensive CEA experience as the chief executive officer of Pete's, along with other senior management positions.
-Our CIO, B. David Vosburg Jr., has extensive experience in agricultural technology through his previous roles as CFO of Crop One and CFO of Sensei Ag.
+Our leadership team has diverse operational and brand building experience at Pete's, Plenty, Earthbound Farms, Jacks Links, and other established brands.
+Our CEO, Craig M. Hurlbert, has a track record of building successful businesses through his former roles, including as CEO and Chairman of TAS Energy.
+Our Chief Technology Officer, Travis M. Joyner, has a long career in venture capital and management consulting.
 Our CFO, Kathleen Valiasek, has extensive experience as a public company CFO, most recently at Amyris.